 If you’ve ever said this as a small business owner, you’re not alone.
-Managing people is tough—especially when your expectations aren’t being met.
+Employee performance issues in small businesses can feel overwhelming when expectations aren’t being met.
 The good news?
-It’s often fixable.
+It’s often fixable with the right conversations, clear systems, and a fair accountability process.
 Let’s walk through three steps to help you get your team back on track.

 Start With an Open and Honest Conversation